CDRT/mk_docs/docs/guides/lcv/configuration.md

     <disabled/>
     ```

-#### Modes
+#### Smart modes

-??? note "Turn off Modes"
+??? note "Turn off Smart modes"
-    _Added in version 10.2407.66_
+    _Renamed from Modes in version 20.2603.19.0 (previously added in 10.2407.66)_

-    **Description**: This policy setting prevents end-users from using the Modes page in My Device.
-It determines whether the Modes functionality is available in Commercial Vantage and whether users will be able to use Lenovo Desktop Widget.
+    **Description**: This policy setting prevents end-users from using the Smart modes page in My Device.
+It determines whether the Smart modes functionality is available in Commercial Vantage and whether users will be able to use Lenovo Desktop Widget.
 By default, the page is displayed and can be accessed by the end user.

-    If you enable this setting, the Modes page will be hidden from Commercial Vantage.
-The end user will not be able to see the Modes tab in Device Settings or use Lenovo Desktop Widget on the device.
+    If you enable this setting, the Smart modes page will be hidden from Commercial Vantage.
+The end user will not be able to see the Smart modes tab in Device Settings or use Lenovo Desktop Widget on the device.

-    If you disable or do not configure this setting, the Modes will be displayed and the user will be able to use the Lenovo Desktop Widget.
+    If you disable or do not configure this setting, Smart modes will be displayed and the user will be able to use the Lenovo Desktop Widget.

     **OMA-URI**:
     ```
-    ./Device/Vendor/MSFT/Policy/Config/CommercialVantage~Policy~03E445D7B5956335BEDEF9340AC7E092~7D8BB8A33C8A8577FC2188C5539DFDBB~7951944913DEC79205443E57168B1CBD~DA73FA95EE6D6962459DAFAE9957BA01/6950037C7735BA43482EEC668D0C45DA
+    ./Device/Vendor/MSFT/Policy/Config/CommercialVantage~Policy~03E445D7B5956335BEDEF9340AC7E092~7D8BB8A33C8A8577FC2188C5539DFDBB~7951944913DEC79205443E57168B1CBD~1F6D526341FE3425994B9AB44C1861AD/12C11D46F588686A418AC8D13E935E01
     ```

     **Values**: